jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

             throw appropriate runtime exception
             call CrDao.delete(args)
      ````
    * `TwitterDAO`: We have used `DAO` pattern for data retrieval access and processing.
-This module deals
-        with all the data related functions.This class implements the  `CrdDao` interface and it accepts
-        the `Tweet` class as  a parameter.
-This class specifies all the necessary API end-points and
+This module deals with all the data related functions.
+This class implements the  `CrdDao` interface and it accepts the `Tweet` class as a parameter.
+This class specifies all the necessary API endpoints and
         build appropriate `URI` to interact with Twitter API's and perform appropriate tasks using
         `HttpHelper` module.